NASM vs ISSA CPT Duel - Which Cert Better Suits You in 2023?

 Additional specializations such as corrective exercise or strength and conditioning coach further allow you to serve niche clientele.

-Sadly these certifications add up in price, potentially costing thousands up front.
+Sadly, these certifications add up in price, potentially costing thousands up front.

-The ISSA Elite Trainer bundle includes the CPT, ISSA nutrition coach, and a third fitness specialization for less than the cost of purchasing 2 certifications at full price.
+The great news is that if you go with the ISSA certificate, you can purchase the ISSA Elite Trainer Program.
+The ISSA Elite Trainer bundle includes the ISSA-CPT, ISSA nutrition coach, and a third fitness specialization for less than the cost of purchasing two certifications at full price.

 issa-elite-trainer

-With the Elite Trainer deal, you can get the three certifications for $999 paid in full or just $83 a month for 12 months.
+With the Elite Trainer deal, you can get the three certifications for $1,308 paid in full or just $109 a month for 12 months.

-If you don’t want to bite off three full certifications right away, you can still get a great buy-one, get-one free deal on the ISSA CPT and Nutrition programs, with the two certs coming in at $828 or $69 a month for 12 months.
+If you don’t want to bite off three full certifications right away, you can still get a great buy-one, get-one free deal on the ISSA-CPT and Nutrition Coach programs, with the two certs coming in at $1,188 or $99 a month for 12 months.
+Sometimes, this bundle goes on sale further for $799 or $83.25 per month for 12 months.

 That said, any great deal won’t last forever.